antUnity/uLua-paddle-game/README.md

 In this project I have developed an API for a basic paddle game to demonstrate the flexibility of the uLua API framework as a modding tool.

-uLua is a Game API framework for Unity.
-It aims to streamline the development of a Game API in Lua for your Unity Project.
+uLua is a Lua API framework for Unity.
+It aims to streamline the development of an API for your Unity Project using Lua.

-uLua wraps around MoonSharp and provides an object oriented framework for API development in Lua.
+uLua wraps around MoonSharp and provides an object oriented Lua API framework.
 It works by setting up an application-wide Lua context and exposing game objects to it.
-Objects exposed to Lua can then be accessed in Lua scripts to implement game behaviour.
+Objects exposed to the API can then be accessed in Lua, allowing users modify your game by executing Lua scripts at runtime.
-In addition, user-defined Lua scripts may be executed at runtime to allow modding of your project.

 uLua implements the following features:
 - Script execution framework which allows Lua scripts to be executed from the Resources folder or an external directory.
 - Event handling system which allows you to invoke events in C# and handle them in Lua.
-- Base classes which expose your game objects and data structures to Lua in order to develop your Game API.
+- Base classes which expose your game objects and data structures to Lua.
-- Callback function system for your Game API objects.
+- Callback function system for your API objects.

 ## Dependencies